 My first thought was that only mad dogs and Englishmen would add salt to a hot dog.
-Hot dogs are basically just tubes of salt and meat anyway, so adding salt seemed like serious overkill.
+Hot dogs are basically just tubes of salt and meat anyway, so adding salt seemed like a serious overkill.

 But it actually worked.
-There are a lot of ways to assemble a Chicago dog, but in my case the tomato slices were laid across the top, so the celery salt went onto the tomato, not directly on the dog.
+There are a lot of ways to assemble a Chicago dog, but in my case, the tomato slices were laid across the top, so the celery salt went onto the tomato, not directly on the dog.

-Celery and tomato happens to be a great flavor pairing.
+Celery and tomato happen to be a great flavor pairing.
 If tomatoes and celery met online, they'd be at least a 90% match.
 The hint of celery brought a refreshing note to the dog, which is a nice change from the typical chili-smothered New York dog.